Mili Juli Dal Chawal ki Khichdi – Mixed Lentil and Veggie Rice

 • Add cauliflower florets and fry covering in between.

-• Once it gets half cooked add chopped carrot, green chilli and green peas to it and fry on a medium heat until light brown and the vegetables are well cooked.
+• Once it gets half cooked add chopped carrot, and green peas to it and fry on a medium heat until light brown and the vegetables are well cooked.
 Set aside.

 • Now heat oil in another pan/kadahai and fry moong dal and masoor dal togeather.